KiLJ4EdeN/COVID_WEB/README.md

 Source codes for the paper:
-A Novel and Reliable Deep Learning Web-Based Tool to Detect COVID-19 Infection from Chest CT-Scan
+A Novel and Reliable Deep Learning Web-Based Tool to Detect COVID-19 Infection from Chest CT-Scan The paper Achieved up to 90% accuracy on a dataset of about 750 CT images.

 NOTE: The code is changed to match the updated covid-ct repository, if new images are added the accuracy might have a +-1 variance.